 Labour suspends veteran MP over claims he sexually harassed junior colleagues

-Party will probe reports of ‘incredibly serious allegations of completely unacceptable behaviour’
+Party will investigate reports of ‘incredibly serious allegations of completely unacceptable behaviour’

-A long-serving Labour MP has been suspended over allegations he sexually harassed junior colleagues.
+A long-serving Labour MP has been suspended over allegations that he sexually harassed junior colleagues.

-The party has launched an investigation over claims Geraint Davies gave five young female colleagues unwanted sexual attention, first reported by Politico.
+The party has launched an investigation over claims first reported by Politico that Geraint Davies subjected five young female colleagues to unwanted sexual attention.

 The Swansea West MP has been administratively suspended from the party and had the whip removed pending the investigation.